Creepy and Delicious Monster Fingers Recipe for Halloween

 - Refrigerate before baking.

-- Bake until they are the perfect shade of lightly golden brown.
-Not too little and not too long.
-It’s gotta be just right.
+- Bake until they are the perfect shade of lightly golden brown—not too little and not too long.
+It’s got to be just right.

 Equipment